grafos-ml/frappe/doc/src/tutorial.rst

 General Flow
 ~~~~~~~~~~~~

-While implementing recsys serving engine we had to make some architectural choices.
+While implementing the recommendations serving engine we had to make some architectural choices.
-For example, we do on-line recommendation computations instead of precomputing recommendations
+For example, we do the recommendation computations on-line instead of precomputing recommendations
-for each user and serving them later out of cache.
-This provides flexibility and possibility to include additional
+for each user and serving them later out of a cache.
+This provides flexibility and possibilities to include additional
-features such as context-aware recommendations.
+features such as context information into the recommendations.
 However,
-it limit us on the number of request per second we can serve.
-Currently we can respond in
+it limit the number of recommendation request per second that we can serve.
+The recommendations rate of the engine is more than
-reasonable time (check the results section for the info) for catalogue of up to 100K items.
+enough to cope (check the results section for the info) with a catalogue of up to 100K items.

-Here we want to give an overview of the more tricky parts of the system, so that the developers
+Here we want to give an overview of the more tricky parts of the system, so that developers
-could understand them before diving into the code.
+can understand them before diving into the code.

 .. image:: scruffy/general-flow.png

-The flow diagram above shows the general flow of the information in the frappe system.
+The flow diagram above shows the general flow of the information in the frappe recommendation system.
 The Client
 (in our case it is someone who uses frappe as a service) asks for a recommendation.
-Our A/B testing system
+The Frappe A/B testing system
 selects the module to do recommendations.
 The Module has predictors, filters and rerankers that
-implements core algorithm and business rules around them.
-Module asks the core algorithm to predict scores
+implements the core recommendation algorithms and the business rules around them.
+The Module asks the core algorithm to predict (relevance) scores
-for each item, then asks filters to filter irrelevant recommendations and at the end asks reranker to
+for each item, then asks the filters to (based on some predetermined logic) filter items out from the recommendations and finally asks the
-modify scores.
-The result is returned to the client and is logged to the auditing system for further analysis.
+reranker to modify the scores.
+The result is returned to the client and is logged at the auditing system for further analysis.

 Module